Last updated: 18th December 2019

-ZAPPAR is not the author, editor, poster or publisher of any user content;
+Zappar is not the author, editor, poster or publisher of any user content;

-Before making a complaint under this Policy we recommend that you take steps to identify and contact the publisher of the alleged unlawful data or content to request that they cease using it.
+Before making a complaint under this Content Policy we recommend that you take steps to identify and contact the publisher of the alleged unlawful data or content to request that they cease using it.

 If you are unable to identify the publisher or they refuse to remove the user content, you can send us your complaint by email to: email@example.com or you can write to us at the following

 So that we can deal with it as quickly as possible, your complaint should contain at least the following information:

-Your contact details and (if applicable) whether you are acting on someone else’s behalf;
+your contact details and (if applicable) whether you are acting on someone else’s behalf;

-A brief description of the alleged unlawful user content and an explanation of why you are claiming that the user content is unlawful, illegal, or otherwise harmful to your privacy, intellectual property or other rights.
+a brief description of the alleged unlawful user content and an explanation of why you are claiming that the user content is unlawful, illegal, or otherwise harmful to your privacy, intellectual property or other rights.
 For allegations of defamation you should set out the statement concerned and explain why the statement is defamatory of you;

-Copies of any correspondence you have had with the publisher of the user content;
+(where available) copies of any correspondence you have had with the publisher of the user content;

-Any other information you think might be helpful to us.
+any other information you think might be helpful to us.

 content we will normally disable access to the user content and/or remove it from our systems.
 We will also remove user content where we have received an Order of the Court under Section 13 of the UK Defamation Act 2013.
-User content which has been removed may be stored by us in order to comply with certain legal obligations.
+User content which has been removed may be stored by us in order to comply with legal obligations.

 the original” by a solicitor, lawyer, notary public or person of equivalent standing in your country of residence.